In Scotland, anyone can call themselves a qualified dog or cat "behaviourist", "trainer", "psychologist", "listener", or "whisperer".

 An example of the requirements of training for film is demonstrated in the apparently straightforward cat TV commercial shown at the bottom of this page.
 The filming of this shoot took a day, and required me to pre-train "Zep" to run, jump, sit, stay, watch, and immerse his arm shoulder-deep in water on command (the fish is computer animated).
 This may sound challenging enough, but is even harder when there is a film crew of 40 people on the set, and the action has to be completed exactly as requested by the director!

-If you would like to see me training Zep for this commercial, as well as videos of me training a big black boar, cockatoo, border collie, and other animals click here.
+If you would like to see me training Zep for this commercial, as well as videos of me training a big black boar, cockatoo, border collie, the dogs for "Dogs Might Fly", and other animals click here.